zderApfel/RoU/README.md

 ## Hardcore

 *"The developer-intended way to play.
-Punishingly difficult to those unfamiilar with the game's mechanics"*
+Punishingly difficult to those unfamiilar with the game"*

 * Main character death means GAME OVER and save file deletion
 * Some raids now must be completed within a certain time frame, with consequences for failure
 * HP doesn't regenerate
-* You regain stamina and BP at a slower rate the less HP you have
+* You regain stamina at a slower rate the less HP you have

 ## Modifiers